opensearch-project/documentation-website/_notifications-plugin/index.md

 ## Email as a channel type

 To send or receive notifications with emails, choose **Email** as the channel type.
 Next, select at least one sender and default recipient.
-If you want to send notifications to more than a few people at a time, select a recipient group.
-If the Notifications plugin doesn’t currently have the necessary senders or groups, you can add them by choosing **Create sender** or **Create recipient group**.
+To send notifications to more than a few people at a time, select a recipient group.
+If the Notifications plugin doesn’t currently have the necessary senders or groups, you can add them by first selecting **SMTP sender**, then choose **Create SMTP sender** or **Create recipient group**.
+Choose **SES sender** to use Amazon Simple Email Service (SES).

-### Create a sender
+### Create email sender

 1. Specify a unique name to associate with the sender.
-2. Enter an email address, its host (for example, smtp.gmail.com), and the port.
+2. Enter an email address, and, if applicable, its host (for example, smtp.gmail.com), and the port.
+If you're using SES, enter the IAM role ARN of the AWS account to send notifications from, along with the region.
-3. Choose an encryption method, or use the default value of None.
-However, most email providers require SSL or TLS, which requires a username and password in the OpenSearch keystore.
-Refer to Authenticate sender account to learn more.
+3. Choose an encryption method.
+Most email providers require SSL or TLS, which requires a username and password in the OpenSearch keystore.
+See [Authenticate sender account](#authenticate-sender-account) to learn more.
+Selecting an encryption method is only applicable if you're creating an SMTP sender.
 4. Choose **Create** to save the configuration and create the sender.
-You can create a sender even before you add your credentials to the OpenSearch keystore.
-However, you must authenticate each sender account before you use the the sender in your channel configuration.
+You can create a sender before you add your credentials to the OpenSearch keystore; however, you must [authenticate each sender account](#authenticate-sender-account) before you use the sender in your channel configuration.

-### Create a recipient group
+### Create email recipient group

 1. After choosing **Create recipient group**, enter a unique name to associate with the email group and an optional description.
 2. Select or enter the emails you want to add to the recipient group.